 In Los Angeles in 2015, Tacita Dean and Christopher Nolan staged the first in this series of important events highlighting the necessity of preserving photochemical film in the digital age.
 Both are passionate advocates within their fields for film – not simply as a technology – but as a medium that offers intrinsically rich and unique qualities needed by artists and filmmakers, as well as a hugely engaging experience for audiences.

-In association with Film Heritage Foundation, Dean and Nolan will join Shivendra Singh Dungarpur to stage the fourth incarnation of Reframing the Future of Film in Mumbai on March 30th, 31st & April 1st, 2018.
+In association with Film Heritage Foundation, Dean and Nolan had joined Shivendra Singh Dungarpur to stage the fourth incarnation of Reframing the Future of Film 4 in Mumbai held on March 30th, 31st & April 1st, 2018.

-Through the event, Nolan and Dean will explore the importance and differences of shooting on film and why it is essential to keep it available as a medium for future generations.
-They will also focus on preserving on film and seeing films projected on film as an essential part of our visual experience and history, asking how can any cultural heritage remain intelligible when handed down to future generations without attention to its medium?
-And finally they will discuss the necessity of determining new archival and exhibition standards that secure film’s future, and why the debate around film needs to change.
+Through the event, Nolan and Dean had explored the importance and differences of shooting on film and why it is essential to keep it available as a medium for future generations.
+They had also focused on preserving on film and seeing films projected on film as an essential part of our visual experience and history, asking how can any cultural heritage remain intelligible when handed down to future generations without attention to its medium?
+And finally they had discussed the necessity of determining new archival and exhibition standards that secure film’s future, and why the debate around film needs to change.

 Friday, March 30th, 2018: Public Lecture

-Film Heritage Foundation in association with Dr. Bhau Daji Lad Museum presents a Public Lecture ‘Process and the Non-deliberate Act: Why the medium of film is important to artists’ by Tacita Dean on March 30, 2018 at 5 pm at Dr. Bhau Daji Lad Museum.
+Film Heritage Foundation in association with Dr. Bhau Daji Lad Museum presents a Public Lecture ‘Process and the Non-deliberate Act: Why the medium of film is important to artists’ by Tacita Dean held on March 30th, 2018 at 5 pm at Dr. Bhau Daji Lad Museum.

-British visual artist Tacita Dean will give a slide lecture on her own process and practice with particular reference to her frequent use of 16mm and 35mm film in her work.
-She will talk about the importance of ‘medium’ to artists and about the museum’s responsibility to exhibit works of art in their original form, and how this has become eroded in recent years in relation to film and other photochemical mediums.
-She will also touch on the vital role semantics have played in the fight to save film.
+British visual artist Tacita Dean had given a slide lecture on her own process and practice with particular reference to her frequent use of 16 mm and 35 mm film in her work.
+She had talked about the importance of ‘medium’ to artists and about the museum’s responsibility to exhibit works of art in their original form, and how this has become eroded in recent years in relation to film and other photochemical mediums.
+She had also touched on the vital role semantics that is played in the fight to save film.

 Sunday, April 01st, 2018: Public Ticketed Event

-These passionate advocates for celluloid film will speak for the necessity of preserving photochemical film in the digital age, as film is a medium that offers unique qualities needed by both artists and filmmakers.
-The conversation, followed by a Q & A, will explore the differences of shooting on film, and why it is essential to keep it available for future generations.
+These passionate advocates for celluloid film had spoken for the necessity of preserving photochemical film in the digital age, as film is a medium that offers unique qualities needed by both artists and filmmakers.
+The conversation, was followed by a Q & A, had explored the differences of shooting on film, and why it is essential to keep it available for future generations.